Bilky/BME280/docs/README.md

 # BME280
 Provides an Arduino library for reading and interpreting Bosch BME280 data over I2C, SPI or Sw SPI.
 Additional environment calculation functions are provided.
 ESP and BRZO are now supported.

+## Fork to solve compiler errors
+The original library has been forked to fix known bugs in a timely manner.
+The fork is deleted as soon as the errors have been rectified.
+1. finitespace / BME280 / Issue # 85: compiler warning
+2. Pass on "#define USING_BRZO = 1" to the library builder

+The fix is tested for PlatfomIO, only intended for the Arduino IDE.

 ## Table of Contents

 1. [BME280](#bme280)